 Browse the categories below to find literature and resources associated with your educational area of interest.

 If you are looking for assistance in beginning your job search, here is a great place to start!
 The Colorado Bar Association runs classified ads for law firms and other organizations hiring in the legal community.

-The Moderate Means Practice Task Force produced a wonderful law practice resource: Successful Business Planning: Representing the Moderate Income Client is designed to assist lawyers in developing a successful and financially viable practice that incorporates representation of moderate income clients.
+The Modern Law Practice Initiative produced a wonderful law practice resource: Successful Business Planning: Representing the Moderate Income Client is designed to assist lawyers in developing a successful and financially viable practice that incorporates representation of moderate income clients.
 Click here for more information on Representing Moderate Income Clients or about the publication from the CBA.

 The Colorado Bar Association owns and maintains an extensive collection of resources pertaining to the law, its practice, and its role in our society.
 These books, pamphlets, videos and other resources are available for use by lawyers and non-lawyers on a lending basis by all Colorado Bar Association members.
 Click here for more information and to view the list of titles available in the CBA’s Lending Library.

 CLE in Colorado offers a number of seminars, books, and homestudies to help attorneys looking into opening their own firm.
 To browse the current list from CLE, click here.
 Check back often as the list will grow.

 ATTENTION: Newly Admitted Attorneys